MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/install.md

   - "install Dotfuscator"
   - "installing Dotfuscator"
   - "set up Dotfuscator"
-description: "Learn how to install the free Dotfuscator Community Edition included in Visual Studio 2019." ms.assetid: f2146651-e24a-4e24-ade8-8ddee8ff4e43
+description: "Learn how to install the free copy of Dotfuscator Community included in Visual Studio 2019." ms.assetid: f2146651-e24a-4e24-ade8-8ddee8ff4e43
 author: "Joe-Sewell-PreEmptive"
 ms.author: gewarren
 manager: jillfra
 ---
-# Install Dotfuscator Community Edition (CE)
+# Install Dotfuscator Community

 Visual Studio editions 2017 and newer no longer come with Dotfuscator Community installed by default.
 However, installing Dotfuscator Community on your copy of Visual Studio is a simple process.

 > [!NOTE]
-> In addition to the versions of Dotfuscator CE shipped with releases of Visual Studio,
+> In addition to the versions of Dotfuscator Community shipped with releases of Visual Studio,
 > PreEmptive Solutions also periodically provides updated versions on its website.
 > If you want to download the **latest version** directly instead of installing from Visual Studio,
 > **[click here to go to the Dotfuscator Downloads page][download]**.